July 24, 2007

 - Facilities Management – regular method of evaluating custodial, turn around time on

-- Center for Health and Counseling – usage data
+- Center for Behavioral Health and Accessibility – usage data

 - Usage data and opinion – academic advising